xsf/xmpp.org/content/posts/blog/19th-xmpp-summit-and-fosdem-2016.md

 ##19th XMPP Summit

 In late January 2016, from the 28th to the 29th, the XSF held its XMPP Summit in Brussels, Belgium.
-It was the 19th meeting by XMPP standards writers, implementers, and ethusiasts since the first XMPP Summit in July 2006.
+It was the 19th meeting by XMPP standards writers, implementers, and enthusiasts since the first XMPP Summit in July 2006.
-Among the topic we discussed were MIX, efficient reconnections and, as always, end-to-end security.
+Among the topics we discussed were MIX, efficient reconnections and, as always, end-to-end security.

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr"><a href="https://twitter.com/hashtag/XMPP2016?src=hash">#XMPP2016</a> XSF at work at XMPP Summit <a href="https://t.co/ZNEsilzJ2z">pic.twitter.com/ZNEsilzJ2z</a></p>&mdash; Nicolas Vérité, Nÿco (@nyconyco) <a href="https://twitter.com/nyconyco/status/692734779809251329">January 28, 2016</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

 MIX, defined in [XEP-0369: Mediated Information Exchange](//xmpp.org/extensions/xep-0369.html), is a replacement for the current multi-user chat standard ([XEP-0045](//xmpp.org/extensions/xep-0369.html)).
-Classic MUC has first been standardized 14 years ago.
-While it has received some updates and fixes over the years, it still has severe issues considering modern usage scenarios like mobile devices without a permanent connection and on low bandwith, or rich-media applications with images, movies and voice/video conversations.
+Classic MUC was first standardized 14 years ago.
+While it has received some updates and fixes over the years, it still has severe issues considering modern usage scenarios: like mobile devices without a permanent connection and on low bandwith, or rich-media applications with images, movies and voice/video conversations.

 MIX is a new protocol aiming to solve these issues and provide a clean solution, based on [Publish-Subscribe](//xmpp.org/extensions/xep-0060.html) allowing independent distribution of messages, configuration, presence and more, and [Message Archive Management](//xmpp.org/extensions/xep-0313.html) for chat history.

-MIX related topics like mentioning others in a chat room, conversation threading and bookmarks have also been discussed and to some extend already already standarized shortly after the summit.
+MIX related topics like mentioning others in a chat room, conversation threading and bookmarks have also been discussed and to some extent already standarized shortly after the summit.
 MIX will enable the implementation of modern group-chat applications with a good user experience in an easier fashion compared to classic MUC.

 Simple and efficient reconnection was another large topic discussed at the XMPP Summit.
 The protocol for a full connection of modern XMPP clients has become more complex and extensive over the years as features have been added.
-This includes stuff like TLS negotiation, synchronization of contact list, feature discovery and more.
+This includes stuff like TLS negotiation, synchronization of contact lists, feature discovery and more.

 We collectively analyzed the protocol a modern feature-full XMPP client uses to login, and highlighted opportunities to reduce traffic, round trips and latency.
 An efficient reconnection is becoming more important as more and more chat applications run on a mobile device and reconnect quite often.
 A writeup of our findings and directions to possible optimizations will soon follow in the form of an informational XEP.